garybgenett/gary-os/README.md

 ### History ####################################################################
 [History]: #history

-Initially, the goal was just to learn the Metro system so I could roll my own "stage3" files.
-As I continued to merge in my configuration customizations, the difference between a "stage3" and a system that could be run "live" began to disappear.
+The origin of the project was experimentation with the [Metro], [Buildroot] and [BusyBox] projects, and [Metro] in particular.
+The goal at the time was to use [Metro] to build customized "stage3" files.
+As development of the concept continued, the difference between a "stage3" and a system that could be run live began to disappear.
+An inspired moment of "could the custom stage3 be used as an initramfs?", and GaryOS was born as a relatively unique live OS.

-In parallel, explorations of Buildroot/Busybox introduced me to the embedded initramfs concept, and gave me the idea to package the guts of the "stage3" files from Metro into a Linux kernel for a relatively novel "live" OS.

-If not for my life partner, Rachel, it all would have stopped there.
-Her prodding to "go for it" pushed me from just thinking about publishing this as an opensource project into actually doing it.
+Perusing the history of this repository and the [Download] directory will provide pretty good visibility into those floundering beginnings.

+Until [v1.1], it was still mostly a publicly-available experiment and not an actual project fit for the masses.
+That release marked a turning point where an effort was made towards general usability.
+Starting with [v2.0], releases were made specifically to be utilized by a general audience.
+Improvements were made through [v3.0], but the project remained in an embryonic state.
+Both [v2.0] and [v3.0] were primarily driven by an update in the Portage commit used to determine the package versions.
+In particular, [v3.0] was released mostly on the self-imposed pressure to put out another release.

+In the time from 2015-2019, life took on some big changes for the author, and GaryOS fell by the wayside.
+His own personal system languished until 2017, when an absolutely necessary update was forced as a matter of being able to accomplish critical tasks, such as using certain websites.
+Another year whittled by, as infrequent and half-hearted investments where made until another upgrade in 2018.
+Again it took almost a year to perform an upgrade, and also to complete the efforts towards another actual release of GaryOS.

+With the [v4.0] release, a genuine effort was made to upgrade the project to a production-grade distribution.
+Despite over 4 years of release inactivity, downloads remained consistent, and even experienced a few unexplained spikes.
+The build system was switched from [Metro] to the one being used by the author for his personal builds, the build system was made much more robust, all the scripts were cleaned up and documented as much as possible, and a Makefile was written to make the system more usable.
+Tuning of the system was done on a more granular level, and some non-intrusive branding and polish was added.
+Finally, paths to live updating or installation were formalized and wrapped using the Makefile.
+Generally speaking, the final result was designed to be less "hackish".

+At that point in time, upgrades were still taking a year or more to complete.
+With the updated build system and release process, work began to decrease the time between stable builds, and continues today towards v5.0.

-I did not name the project GaryOS out of any delusions of grandeur or egomania.
-Indeed, the name was coined not by me but two very good friends of mine, Steve and Colin, who used to (and still do) poke fun at the amount of time and effort I spent/spend tuning and customizing my computing environment.
-They jokingly called my workstation "GaryOS", when it was really nothing more than a heavily personalized and automated system using the tools and configuration options made available by all the projects whose software I use.
-Since GaryOS really is nothing more than my own "wrapping" on the more mature work of others, it seemed fitting to name the project as such in a tongue-in-cheek and somewhat self-deprecating manner.
+The project was not named GaryOS out of any delusions of grandeur or egomania.
+It was coined years before its birth by a pair of good friends who jested at the amount of time and effort spent tuning and customizing a computing environment.
+The author's workstation was jokingly called "GaryOS".

+All the heavily personalized tools, configuration and automation are made possible by the dedicated efforts of thousands of developers worldwide who build and maintain a plethora of opensource projects.
+Since GaryOS is really nothing more than a thin layer of wrapping and polish on the more mature work of these projects, it seemed fitting to name the project as such in a self-deprecating manner.

 That final point is worth re-iterating: GaryOS is 95%+ the work of other projects.
-All I've done is tie things together in a way I find novel, appealing and useful.
+All that has been done is to tie things together in a way that some may find novel, appealing and useful.

 ## Details #####################################################################
 [Details]: #details